zoctarine/vibes/memory-port/README.md

 Because not all clients have the *sampling* capability (yet) two prompts were created to instruct the model to explicitly call the 2 persis and load functions
 - `save-summary`: A prompt that generates a summary and then calls the tool
 - `load-summary`: A prompt that loads a summary and then instructs the model to keep it as context

-## Development

-- Cursor with Claude Sonnet 3.7 (40%), Github Copilot (20%)
-- Written in TypeScript

-> [!TIP]
-> use the [Preparing Documentation](https://modelcontextprotocol.io/tutorials/building-mcp-with-llms#preparing-the-documentation) guide to help your ai assistent understand MCP better

 ## Technologies